lookit/lookit-docs/docs/source/tutorial-first-study.rst

 Now when you try out the study, about half the time you'll hear "was it because of eating a sandwich, or feeling scared?" and the other half of the time you'll hear "was it because of feeling scared, or eating a sandwich?"
 Don't worry about the details yet - the important thing is just to understand that this is a sort of thing you can do relatively easily.

 Congratulations!
 You've just finished setting up your first study.
-You've made lots of small changes to the study JSON and looked at how they affect what happens, and by now you're probably comfortable making a change, saving it, and previewing the study again.
+You've made lots of small changes to the study protocol and looked at how they affect what happens, and by now you're probably comfortable making a change, saving it, and previewing the study again.